rubycocos/git/docs/backup-your-github-repos.md

 Why would you want to back up your github repos?
-Isn't github itself a backup (even with an artic vault option)?
+Isn't github itself a backup (even with an artic vault option - see [How the cold storage will last 1000 years](https://archiveprogram.github.com/arctic-vault/))?

 A personal anecdote -  in the morning (on February 15th) I was preparing